Q&A CBSO 2022

 1.2 Will the new structure apply to everything from a particular date, or will different structures be used alongside each other?

 The go-live scenario is currently a big-bang scenario.
-In January 2022 the old Sofista/Filing applications will be discontinued and the new Filing application (taxonomies 22.x and 19.x) will be launched.
+From 4 April 2022 the old Sofista/Filing applications will be discontinued and the new Filing application (taxonomies 22.x and 19.x) will be launched.
 At that point, it will no longer be possible to use files based on the old taxonomy (be-fr-pfs-ci-2021-01).

 2. Models and XBRL files